tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 elbow <- sapply(range, function(k) kmeans(foot, k, nstart=25, iter.max = 20 )$tot.withinss)
 ```

-While running this code, you will see that you will get some warnings.
+While running this code, you will see some warnings.
 Depending on what you set the range as, count the number of warnings.
 If this exceeds the length of your range, maybe we need to switch to a different algorithm.
 The number on the left indicates the last few times the function ran, so as long as your 'elbow' value is before the warnings, you should be okay.
 Usually, the bigger the number of clusters, the harder it is to converge with such limited iterations.
 Let's plot the total within-cluster SS.

 ```r
 plot(range, elbow,